akka/akka/akka-docs/src/main/paradox/split-brain-resolver.md

 in the 5 node cluster, no more failures can be handled, because the remaining cluster size would be less than 5.
 In the case of another failure in that 5 node cluster all nodes will be downed.

-Therefore it is important that you join new nodes when old nodes have been removed.
+Therefore, it is important that you join new nodes when old nodes have been removed.

 Another consequence of this is that if there are unreachable nodes when starting up the cluster, before reaching this limit, the cluster may shut itself down immediately.
-This is not an issue if you start all nodes at approximately the same time or use the `akka.cluster.min-nr-of-members` to define required number of members before the leader changes member status of 'Joining' members to 'Up' You can tune the timeout after which downing decisions are made using the `stable-after` setting.
+This is not an issue if you start all nodes at approximately the same time or use the `akka.cluster.min-nr-of-members` to define required number of members before the leader changes member status of 'Joining' members to 'Up'.
+You can tune the timeout after which downing decisions are made using the `stable-after` setting.

 You should not add more members to the cluster than **quorum-size * 2 - 1**.
 A warning is logged if this recommendation is violated.
-If the exceeded cluster size remains when a SBR decision is needed it will down all nodes because otherwise there is a risk that both sides may down each other and thereby form two separate clusters.
+If the exceeded cluster size remains when an SBR decision is needed it will down all nodes because otherwise there is a risk that both sides may down each other and thereby form two separate clusters.

-For rolling updates it's best to leave the cluster gracefully via
+For rolling updates, it's best to leave the cluster gracefully via
 @ref:[Coordinated Shutdown](coordinated-shutdown.md) (SIGTERM).
-For successful leaving SBR will not be used (no downing) but if there is an unreachability problem at the same time as the rolling update is in progress there could be an SBR decision.
+For successful leaving, SBR will not be used (no downing) but if there is an unreachability problem at the same time as the rolling update is in progress there could be an SBR decision.
 To avoid that the total number of members limit is not exceeded during the rolling update it's recommended to leave and fully remove one node before adding a new one, when using `static-quorum`.